wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/mzk/README.md

 There is a thread on the PicoCalc section of [Clockwork pi forums](https://forum.clockworkpi.com/) about [Building your own mp3 player](https://forum.clockworkpi.com/t/building-my-own-mp3-player-in-mmbasic/) in MMBasic, with interesting (and functionning) code from [Dominikus_Koch](https://forum.clockworkpi.com/u/dominikus_koch/summary) for a basic MP3 player.

-This is a nice headstart into making some MP3 music playing software!
+This is a nice headstart into making some music playing software!

 What happens if you join the MP3 player with the Matrix animation?
 You get a Matrix MP3 player.
+What if next you add Modfile compatibility??

 There was already the ability to display one cover art image...
-Add the ability to display a cover with the same name as the mp3.
+Add the ability to display a cover with the same name as the audiofile (mp3 or mod).
 Make the matrix/cover art selectable. and what do you get?

 I don't know.
 But it is very geeky...